WE GET IT, YOU’RE NOT A MORNING PERSON.

 It is a known time-saver to plan ahead each night for the following day.
 But let’s be honest, sometimes there isn’t just enough time to religiously maintain the habit.
 This is why I have come up with a list of phone apps that I personally find helpful in keeping my mornings productive when it comes to planning and staying motivated.
 Ready your notes!

 This minimalistic app is literally the virtual personal assistant I never thought I needed (Sorry, Siri).
 Not only does it manage your tasks and basically organize your life, it even gives you traffic and weather alerts custom fitted to your tasks.
 It even has a Smart Alerts feature wherein you can customize the time that is most convenient for you to get notified of your daily agendas each morning—basically, it reminds you of the number of tasks you have for that day.
-You also have the option to connect the app with your Calendar and Contacts app, and your Location services to fully maximize its uses.
+You also have the option to connect the app to your Calendar and Contacts app, and your Location services to fully maximize its uses.

 In addition, 24Me has a Tasks section for you to note your to-do’s and a Notes section where you can scribble your thoughts away.